 Meat and Dairy: cheeses, cream, milk, puddings, broth, eggs, etc.

-All that stuff can either be produced and sold right here all winter long, or stored from
+All that stuff can either be produced and sold right here all winter long, or stored from earlier production here.

 I don't have qualms about getting spices, coffee, tea, etc from distant ports as they don't require refrigeration during shipping and aren't fresh; these are dried products, relatively lightweight, ship quite efficiently as compared to fresh, canned, or frozen fruit.